4d/4D-NetKit/Documentation/Notifications.md

 |---|---|---|
 | `param` | Object | Callback and mode definitions (see below) |
 | `calendarId` | Text | *(optional)* Calendar ID to watch.
 If omitted, watches the primary calendar. |

+> `labelId` has no specific meaning for Google Calendar notifications.
+The optional second parameter is the `calendarId`.

 #### `param` attributes (Google)